 You can also visit the ethnographic museum in the Verhnii Ujmon village and also places connected with the expeditions of N.K.
-Roerikh, a famous Russian artist, traveler, archaeologist and writer.
+Roerikh, a famous Russian artist, traveller, archaeologist and writer.

 Altai trek itinerary

-- Arrive in Barnaul and drive to first camp (day 1)
+- Arrive in Gorno Altaysk and stay in local accommodation (day 1)

 - Trekking in the Altai mountains (days 2-11)